Yelp: Glorified Call Center Maxed Out On TAM In A Competitive Market

 2. Low retention rates will continue to plague local revenue

 During the 1Q 2017 earnings call, all eyes were on the low retention number in the local advertisers category.
 Almost every single analyst asked clarifying questions, for which management had a weak answer regarding low retention: They were 'course correcting quickly' and losses were limited to a small subset of local advertisers.
 In one of the questions, management did admit to the reason behind poor numbers: older established advertisers crowding out new advertisers (an important fact that will shed light on the timing of when lower retention rates will hit).
-This is an alarming systemic problem to the product for food discovery.
+This is an alarming problem.

 On search (most common use case for repeating users), the Yelp algorithm will prioritize restaurants advertising with Yelp that have both high stars and a large number of reviews.
 Because of the way the search results are ranked by number and laid out - the advertisers established on Yelp will always take the top 5 spots.
 So why would any new businesses advertise with Yelp?
 Yelp has basically maxed out the number of ad placements they can sell with the top 5 spots.